You have no items in your shopping cart.

 Where they choose to feed, rub, walk and breed is a habit learned over time and reinforced every time they do it safely.
 To exclude a deer herd from a food source, area or trail to which they are habituated forces the herd to break this habit.
 Thus the first day, week and month of denial of use (by a fence) is the key period.
 Once the habit is broken, the change in routines and location is easier to maintain.
 However, you are only fencing out the animals desire so don't expect success in persuading a starving deer herd to feed elsewhere if your site is its only food source.
 The greater the desire - the more substantial the barrier has to be.

-Full-height (1.8m) wire netting for deer fencing was designed for deer farming, and is not always suitable for woodland exclosures or other uses.
+Full-height (1.8m) wire netting for deer fencing was designed for deer farming, and is not always suitable for woodland enclosures or other uses.
 The rolls of netting are extremely heavy and require machine access along the fence line, and the netting is difficult to fit neatly on undulating ground.
-Traditional Deer fences can be a significant source of mortality to low flying ground nesting birds, particularly capercaillie and black grouse.
+Traditional Deer fences can be a significant source of mortality to low flying ground nesting birds, particularly Capercaillie and Black Grouse.

 There are four basic approaches to controlling deer damage to woodlands, which may need to be used in combination: